Managing Apache Kafka® users

 Add the

-yandex_mdb_kafka_userresource:resource "yandex_mdb_kafka_user" "<user_name>" { cluster_id = "<cluster_ID>" name = "<user_name>" password = "<password>" ... }Note
+yandex_mdb_kafka_userresource:resource "yandex_mdb_kafka_user" "<username>" { cluster_id = "<cluster_ID>" name = "<username>" password = "<password>" ... }Note

 The username may contain Latin letters, numbers, hyphens, and underscores but must begin with a letter or underscore.